tkn-tub/ns3-gym/doc/manual/source/helpers.rst

 The above chapters introduced you to various |ns3| programming concepts such as smart pointers for reference-counted memory management, attributes, namespaces, callbacks, etc. Users who work at this low-level API can interconnect |ns3|
-objects with fine granulariy.
+objects with fine granularity.
 However, a simulation program written entirely using the low-level API would be quite long and tedious to code.
 For this reason, a separate so-called "helper API" has been overlaid on the core |ns3|
 API.
 If you have read the |ns3| tutorial, you will already be familiar with the